 In Her Story, an interactive narrative mystery game, you play as an anonymous user looking through old interview tapes from a murder case in 1994.

 Your job is to sift through hundreds of unorganised video clips; fortunately, these have been transcribed so you can search for words using a free-input search box.
 When you start the game, the first search term has already been typed in for you: MURDER.
 There are few other instructions, which means solving this mystery is entirely up to your detective skills.

 The script is well-written, unsettlingly realistic, and dark.
 And no two people will have the same experience playing Her Story: the experience depends on how you search, in what order you watch the tapes, how many tapes you watch, and what conclusions you want to draw.
 Sarah Jacobsson Purewal

 This classic robotic point-and-click adventure offers a unique experience with more heart than the average tin man.
-Each room has a puzzle for you to solve, moving you forward as you try to find your ladyfriend and thwart a dastardly plot by some robo-bullies.
-You'll scan environments for items to interact with, combine objects in your inventory and solve a variety of brain-teasers.
+Each room has a puzzle for you to solve, moving you forwards as you try to find your lady-friend and thwart a dastardly plot by some robo-bullies.
+You scan environments for items to interact with, combine objects in your inventory and solve a variety of brain-teasers.